Nationwide Personal Service Dog Training

 I don't have money for training; do I have other options?

 First, check with your health insurance company.
-Some plans, such as many health savings accounts (HSA) offer assistance with the cost of service dogs.
+Some plans, such as many health savings accounts (HSA), offer assistance with the cost of service dogs.
 Also, many of our clients fundraise to help with the cost of training prior to starting the training process.
 We have had clients start online fundraisers or ask different businesses in their community to help with the cost.
 As much as we would like to help in the training process, if you are unable to pay for training and are unable to fundraise, Compass Key is unable to train you or your dog.
 An alternative is applying to a non-profit organization that provides service dogs.

 Is the cost for training tax deductible?

 Likely.
-Costs associated with the purchase of a dog, training costs, veterinarian bills, food (if prescribed by the veterinarian), and other expenses may all be tax deductible!
+Costs associated with the purchase of a dog, training costs, veterinary bills, food (if prescribed by the veterinarian), and other expenses may all be tax deductible!
 Please consult your tax preparer for additional information.

 What is the cost of each training package?